raychongtk/wallet/README.md

 Instead, we keep it simple and modular.
 When we need to split the system into microservices, we can move code to separate project quickly.

 ## Strong Consistency
 Money movement and transaction logs must be strong consistent.
 Either all operations success or all failed.
 No partial success is accepted.
+Also, pessimistic lock should be applied to avoid concurrency write to a wallet to ensure balance update is accurate.
 This is to guarantee data quality in the ledger.

 ## Traceable
 Ledger should maintain traces to keep track all events happened in the platform.
 All transactions should be traceable includes involved action, parties, money, and when.